-- 6.10 Management Units containing plantations that were established on areas converted from natural forest after November 1994 shall not qualify for certification, except where: - a) Clear and sufficient evidence is provided that The Organization was not directly or indirectly responsible for the conversion, or - b) The conversion affected a very limited portion of the area of the Management Unit and is producing clear, substantial, additional, secure long-term conservation benefits in the Management Unit. - 6.10.1 Based on Best Available Information, accurate data is compiled on all conversions since 1994. - 6.10.2 Areas converted from natural forest to plantation since November 1994 are not certified, except where: - 1) The Organization^{} provides clear and sufficient evidence that it was not directly or indirectly responsible for the conversion; or - 2) The conversion is producing clear, substantial, additional, secure, long-term conservation benefits in the Management Unit; and - 3) The total area of plantation on sites converted from natural forest since November 1994 is less than 5% of the total area of the Management Unit.
+- 6.10 Management Units containing plantations that were established on areas converted from natural forest after November 1994 shall not qualify for certification, except where: - a) Clear and sufficient evidence is provided that The Organization was not directly or indirectly responsible for the conversion, or - b) The conversion affected a very limited portion of the area of the Management Unit and is producing clear, substantial, additional, secure long-term conservation benefits in the Management Unit. - 6.10.1 Based on Best Available Information, accurate data is compiled on all conversions since 1994.

+Verifiers: Documented evidence of previous land use, documented dates of planting, total area of plantations on sites converted from natural forest, discussions with managers, field visits

+- 6.10.2 Areas converted from natural forest to plantation since November 1994 are not certified, except where: - 1) The Organization provides clear and sufficient evidence that it was not directly or indirectly responsible for the conversion; or - 2) The conversion is producing clear, substantial, additional, secure, long-term conservation benefits in the Management Unit; and - The total area of plantation on sites converted from natural forest since November 1994 is less than 5% of the total area of the Management Unit.